samm4x/pylog/README.md

 - Updates coming soon!

-### Try it out with an example log: https://repl.it/github/samm4x/pylog set "run" to "main.py" in the file ".replit"
+### Try it out with an example log: https://repl.it/repls/FabulousWelloffDrawings